openshift/enhancements/enhancements/update/update-status-api.md

 ## Motivation

 The OpenShift update process is complex and often challenging to troubleshoot.
-It involves multiple components, their hierarchies, and differing interfaces.
+It involves a hierarchy of components with distinct responsibility domains and differing interfaces.
 Administrators need extensive knowledge of resources, conditions, and processes to manage updates across different cluster types and form factors effectively.

-There is a need for a centralized API to evaluate update status and health across different OpenShift tools and interfaces.
+There is a need for a centralized API to expose update status and health across different OpenShift tools and interfaces.
 This API would standardize the interpretation of the update process state, centralize the information provided by various components involved in updates, and integrate with related concepts like pre-checks and maintenance windows.
 User interfaces enabled by Update Status API will improve the user experience for administrators and support.

 ### User Stories

-* As a cluster administrator, I want to easily observe the update process so that I know if the update is going well or if there are issues to address.
+* As a cluster administrator, I want to easily observe the update process so that I know if the update is going well or if there are issues I need to address.
-* As a cluster administrator, I want to observe the update process in a single place so that I do not have to dig through different command outputs to understand what is going on.
+* As a cluster administrator, I need a single place to observe the update process so that I do not have to dig through different command outputs to understand what is going on.
 * As a cluster administrator, I want to be clearly told if there are issues I need to address during the update so that I can do so.
-* As a cluster administrator, I only want to be informed about issues relevant to the update and not be overwhelmed with reports that signal problems that may or may not exist so that I can save effort investigating.
+* As a cluster administrator, I only want to be informed about issues relevant to the update and not be overwhelmed with reports that may not be relevant to me so that I can save effort investigating.
-* As an engineer building tooling and UXes that interact with OpenShift clusters, I want the process and health information available through an API so that I can build software to consume and expose this information.
+* As an engineer building tooling and UXes that interact with OpenShift clusters, I want both status and health information to be available through an API so that I can build software to consume and present it to users.
-* As an engineer building tooling and UXes that interact with OpenShift clusters, I want the information available through a designated API so that there is a standardized interpretation of the update process state provided by the platform, and I do not need to interpret individual component states.
+* As an engineer building tooling and UXes that interact with OpenShift clusters, I want the information available through a designated API so that there is a standardized interpretation of the update process state provided by the platform, and my software does not need to interpret individual component states.

 ### Goals